jpillora/chisel/README.md

     For example, http://admin:password@my-server.com:8081
              or: socks://admin:password@my-server.com:1080

+    --skip-tls-verification, Don't verify the server's TLS certificate chain and host name (if TLS is used for transport connections to server).
+If set, client accepts any TLS certificate presented by the server and any host name in that certificate.
+This influences only transport https (wss) connections.
+Chisel server's public key may be still verified (see --fingerprint) after inner connection is established.

     --hostname, Optionally set the 'Host' header (defaults to the host defined in the endpoint url).